PrivacyPreversingDataCleaning/Privacy-Aware-Data-Cleaning-as-a-Service/README.md

 ## Datasets

 ### Clinical Trials Dataset
-This dataset contains international clinical trials record from different countries.
-We used a portion of this dataset that includes data from four countries: Canada, Germany, Italy and Japan.
+This dataset has 29 attributes and contains international clinical trials record from different countries.
+It describes the trial information of patient, such as patient demographics, diagnosis, symptoms, condition, etc.  We used a portion of this dataset that includes data from four countries: Canada, Germany, Italy and Japan.
 It is available from [source](https://old.datahub.io/dataset/linkedct).
-It has 29 attributes and describes patient demographics, diagnosis, symptoms, condition, etc.

 **Attribute Schema**
 ```